 Nobody ever said doing good journalism is easy–or safe.

-In fact, reporters and photographers who have spent any significant time covering war, revolution, political upheaval, and natural disaster are keenly aware that when they arrive in war ravaged places like Iraq or Afghanistan or Syria, they may not return home in one piece or even alive.
+In fact, reporters and photographers who have spent significant time covering war, revolution, political upheaval, and natural disasters are keenly aware that when they arrive in war-ravaged places like Ukraine, Iraq, Afghanistan, or Syria, they may not return home in one piece or even alive.

 That is the hard reality of the job.
 It is one that every correspondent and photographer must grapple with before he or she accepts a dangerous assignment.

-There is little doubt that James Foley and Steven Sotloff, the two freelance American journalists who were beheaded by their Islamic State of Iraq and Syria (ISIS) captors, knew the risks they were taking in going to places like Iraq and Syria.
+There is little doubt that James Foley and Steven Sotloff, the two freelance American journalists who were beheaded by their Islamic State of Iraq and Syria (ISIS) captors in 2914, knew the risks they were taking in going to places like Iraq and Syria.

-Since 1992, according to the Committee to Protect Journalists, 1,074 reporters and photographers have been killed world-wide covering the news.
+Since 1992, according to the Committee to Protect Journalists, 1,440 reporters and photographers have been killed worldwide covering the news.

 “Why do you guys do it.” a friend asked me recently, “when you obviously know how dangerous it is in those places?”

 Marie Colvin, the Sunday Times correspondent killed in Syria in 2012, may have answered that question as well as anyone:

 “Our mission is to speak the truth to power.
 We send home that first rough draft of history.
 We can and do make a difference in exposing the horrors of war and especially the atrocities that befall civilians.”

 Most correspondents and photographers I have known would answer the question in a similar way.